tsuyo/springboot-swagger/README.md

 ```

 ## 2. springboot-swagger-server-prescriptive
 A prescriptive (swagger api to spring code) RESTful Web Service: The swagger api/model are automatically generated from swagger yaml file.
 The spring boot application is written based on these api/model.
-The generated codes are included within the application code tree (target/generated-sources) and you might need to relaunch your IDE (e.g. IntelliJ IDEA) to recognize these files.
+The generated codes are included within the application code tree (target/generated-sources) and you might need to "Reimport" (Right click a project -> Maven -> Reimport) on IntelliJ IDEA to recognize these files.

 Terminal 1
 ```